EdwardLu2018/LaserShow/README.md

 # Laser Light Show
-Formerly a project with Joe Muskin and Prof. Arend van der Zande at the University of Illinois at Urbana–Champaign for engineering outreach <br>
+Formerly a project with Joe Muskin and Prof. Arend van der Zande at the University of Illinois at Urbana–Champaign for engineering outreach. <br>
 Currently revived as a passion project.

 ## Examples